Plan your project

 choose a project proponent

-and confirm that you have the legal right to carry out the project
+making sure you have the legal right to carry out the project

-select a project type and method
+choosing a project type and method

-obtain eligible interest holder consents, and
+obtaining eligible interest holder consents

 Prepare your application